bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 };
 ```

-Here are some low-level details about how `bit-docs-generate-html` does the extraction:

-To "extract" that code from the `main` file of the plugin, and get it into the front-end of the generated website, `bit-docs-generate-html` composites all such front-end code from each registered "dependencies" plugin package, generating something like the following:
+To "extract" that code from the `main` file of the plugin, and get it into the front-end of the generated website, `bit-docs-generate-html` composites all the front-end code from each registered "dependency" plugin package, generating something like the following:

 ```js
 /*the-plugin@0.0.1#theplugin*/